-- 1. the requirements imposed are not met or the probationary semester GPA is below 3.00 after one semester on probation; - 2. failures or withdrawals in required courses are not resolved at the next offering of the course; - 3. they fail or withdraw from required sequential courses; or - 4. incompletes in required sequential courses are not completed before the first day of class of the next semester.
+- 1. the requirements imposed are not met or the probationary semester GPA is below 3.00 after one semester on probation; - failures or withdrawals in required courses are not resolved at the next offering of the course; - they fail or withdraw from required sequential courses: or - incompletes in required sequential courses are not completed before the first day of class of the next semester.

 A student removed from a program is not guaranteed reinstatement in the program even if probation requirements or requirements placed on readmission are fulfilled.
 Appeals may be made first to the appropriate academic unit and, if necessary, to the college Governance and Grievance Committee.
-For more information, see "Retention and Academic Standards," page 78.
+For more information, see "Retention and Academic Standards," page 84.

 Incompletes.
-It is the student's responsibility to contact the instructor regarding the process of requesting and fulfilling an incomplete.
+Students are responsible for contacting the instructor regarding the process of requesting and fulfilling an incomplete.
 Tardiness in contacting the instructor may result in a failing grade.
 Students must obtain an official "Request for Grade of Incomplete" form from their academic units.
 The completed form must include a justification, a listing of requirements that have not been fulfilled, and a proposed schedule of completion.
 The instructor reviews the request, proposes modifications if necessary, and submits a copy of the request to the appropriate school office.
 An incomplete in any course that is a prerequisite for sequential courses automatically denies enrollment in subsequent courses.
-For more information, see "Incomplete," page 74.
+For more information, see "Incomplete," page 80.

 Withdrawals.
 University withdrawal regulations apply to all courses.
 In addition, because the college's upper-division curricula are modular and sequential and because space in the programs is limited, a student is expected to progress through the curriculum with his or her class.
 Withdrawal from a required upper-division course automatically places a student on probation.
-Withdrawal from a required upperdivision course in a required sequence automatically removes the student from the program beginning the subsequent semester.
-For more information, see "Grading System," page 74.
+Withdrawal from a required upper-division course in a required sequence automatically removes the student from the program beginning the subsequent semester.
+For more information, see "Grading System," page 80.